Skip to the content

 (Pygmy, Nigerian and Boer)

 Arkansas Heritage Farm is home to three different kind of goats.
-We have three male Boer goats; brothers, Alpha, Bravo and Charlie; seven male Nigerian dwarf goats; Blitz, Bolt, Comet, Pogo, Rocket, Sonic and Splash and two Pygmy goats.
+We have two male Boer goats; brothers, Bravo and Charlie; seven male Nigerian dwarf goats; Blitz, Bolt, Comet, Pogo, Rocket, Sonic and Splash and two Pygmy goats.

 • What animal has a beard like an old man, eats weeds like candy, thinks a pile of rocks is a playground, and is smaller than a collie dog?
 The Mini goat!
 Pgmy and Nigerian dwarf goats are both mini goats!